 Formaldehyde Exposure from Laminate Flooring: How Bad is It?

-On February 18, 2016, a release from the Centers of Disease Control (CDC) announced that formaldehyde exposure from certain types of laminate flooring is more problematic than previously thought.
+On February 18, 2016, a release from the Centers for Disease Control (CDC) announced that formaldehyde exposure from certain types of laminate flooring is more problematic than previously thought.
 Just how bad is it?
 And just how bad is formaldehyde exposure in general?

 The release comes with cooperation between the CDC and the U.S. Agency for Toxic Substances and Disease Registry (ATSDR).
-The ATSDR part of the U.S. Department of Health and Human Services, provides information on toxic substances, and provides a registry of toxins.
+The ATSDR part of the U.S. Department of Health and Human Services, provides information on toxic substances and provides a registry of toxins.